Inzhenerka/docs.getdbt.tech/website/docs/docs/fusion/supported-features.md

 *Support for other <Constant name="dbt_platform" /> tools, like <Constant name="semantic_layer" /> and <Constant name="explorer" />, is coming soon.

 #### Additional considerations
-Here are some additional considerations if using the Fusion CLI or VS Code extension:
+Here are some additional considerations if using the Fusion CLI without the VS Code extension or the VS Code extension without the Fusion CLI:
     - **Fusion CLI** ([binary](/blog/dbt-fusion-engine-components))
       - Free to use and runs on the <Constant name="fusion_engine" /> (distinct from <Constant name="core" />).
       - Benefits from Fusion engine’s performance for `parse`, `compile`, `build`, and `run`, but _doesn't_ include visual and interactive [features](/docs/dbt-extension-features) like autocomplete, hover insights, lineage, and more.